RoulaNtinou/ElectronicProductsRecommendations-Tableau/README.md

 * These observations suggest that while there has been **a decline in customer engagement with the products in 2018**, the overall satisfaction levels among the customers who did engage remained high

+#### Rating-Recommendations-Helpful Reviews

 * **Satisfied customers are highly likely to endorse the product**, while dissatisfied customers are unlikely to do so.
 Understanding and addressing the factors driving customer satisfaction can therefore have a significant impact on improving recommendations and overall customer loyalty.

-*  These findings highlight the **importance of positive reviews**, particularly those with higher ratings, in influencing customer perceptions and receiving helpful votes from other shoppers.
+*  **The importance of positive reviews**, particularly those with higher ratings, in influencing customer perceptions and receiving helpful votes from other shoppers, and finally in increasing sales.

+#### The more the Reviews the wider the range of opinions
 *  Products with a larger number of reviews may also attract a wider range of opinions, including more negative feedback.
 On the other hand, products with fewer reviews may have a more skewed distribution towards positive ratings.

   - - - -